dwisianto/github-bak2021-03/b5/b19/README.md

 and the method shall return immediately without waiting for the java thread to complete.
 The created thread may continue to run within a pre-specfied time duration.
 I would like the Java thread to automatically timing out if its execution is longer than the pre-specified time duration.
-My solution is to use an ExecuterService within a thread.
+My solution is to use an ExecuterService with future.get along with Future.cancel.

 ```java